johnalison/obsidian-notes/Journal/21 March 2025 Friday.md

 # Working Roc Plots
 - [x] Run to make phh plots (SR and HH region)
 - Added kl reweighting function
+- Spikes from one of the variances of the signal sample... need to request nominal
 - GOT kl-rw working!!!
 - Added new hists (phh and phh_hh)
 - Running all signals on **cmslpc322**